znasser46/znasser46/docs/knowledgeReflection.md

 ## A final Takeaway:
 "Understand the ways to edit code locally and connect it to my hosted site fully.
-This provides a much more seamless experience overall."
+This provides a much more seamless experience overall.
+This would help prevent updating code locally and not seeing the change because of it not being connected to the live app."